patricioarmesto/momentum/README.md

 ## Usage

 1. Prepare your ticker list:
+   - Use the provided `cedears.txt` for Argentine CEDEARs
-   - Create a text file (e.g., `cedears.txt`) with one ticker symbol per line
+   - Or create your own text file with one ticker symbol per line
    - Ensure tickers are in the correct format (e.g., 'AAPL' for Apple)

 2. Run the screener: